redux-saga/redux-saga/docs/api/README.md

 #### Example

-In the following example, we create a simple task `fetchUser`.
+In the following example, we create a basic task `fetchUser`.
 We use `takeEvery` to start a new `fetchUser` task on each dispatched `USER_REQUESTED` action:

 ```javascript
 import { takeEvery } from `redux-saga/effects`